RSFreitas1991/express-oss-serverless-typescript-template/README.md

-# Lambda OSS Serverless TypeScript Template
+# Express OSS Serverless TypeScript Template

+This template demonstrates how to run an Express.js application inside an AWS Lambda function using the OSS Serverless Framework.
+It is a modern TypeScript setup, based on the original Lambda template, but adapted for Express usage under Lambda via `serverless-http`.

-Built for the OSS Serverless Framework.
-This template is plug-and-play with OSS Serverless and not intended for other IaC frameworks.
+It is intended for OSS Serverless and not for other IaC frameworks.

-A comprehensive TypeScript template for AWS Lambda functions with ESLint, Prettier, and best practices configured out of the box.
+Key features include TypeScript, ESLint, Prettier, and best practices for Express apps running in Lambda.

 ## Features

+- ✅ **Express.js** - Use familiar Express routing and middleware
 - ✅ **TypeScript** - Type-safe development with modern ES2020 features
-- ✅ **ESLint** - Code linting with TypeScript-specific rules
+- ✅ **ESLint & Prettier** - Code linting and formatting
-- ✅ **Prettier** - Consistent code formatting
 - ✅ **VS Code Integration** - Pre-configured workspace settings
-- ✅ **Build System** - Automated TypeScript compilation
+- ✅ **Build System** - Automated TypeScript compilation (SWC)
-- ✅ **Development Scripts** - Common development tasks automated
-- ✅ **OSS Serverless Ready** - Pre-wired deploy/remove scripts using OSS Serverless
+- ✅ **OSS Serverless Ready** - Deploy/remove scripts for OSS Serverless

 ## Quick Start